El-Sloo/El-Sloo/README.md

 </p>

 Actuarial Science and Data Science student at Universidad Autónoma de Guadalajara (UAG).
 I combine strong foundations in SQL, Java, Python, Excel, and Power BI with a growing focus on Machine Learning.
-My expertise includes supervised predictive models (Random Forest, XGBoost, Gradient Boosting, SVM, and Maximum Likelihood-fitted GLMs) as well as dimensionality reduction and clustering techniques (PCA, Kernel PCA, LDA, and K-Means).
+My expertise includes supervised predictive models (Random Forest, XGBoost, Gradient Boosting, SVM, and Maximum Likelihood-fitted GLMs) as well as dimensionality reduction and clustering techniques (PCA, Kernel PCA, and K-Means).
 My goal is to bridge traditional actuarial statistics with predictive analytics to optimize risk pricing and quantitative solutions within the Fintech and Insurtech industries.

 ## 🛠️ Technologies & Tools